U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Scaling Trend by Difficulty Level: U-shape vs. Inverted-U

 \section{Scaling Trend by Difficulty Level: U-shape vs. Inverted-U}

 This section documents LLM's scaling trend by question difficulty level.
-Sec.~\ref{sec2-sub: term} defines terminologies such as effective model size, emergence threshold, and our performance metrics.
+Sec.~\ref{sec2-sub: term} defines terminologies such as log compute, emergence threshold, and our performance metrics.
 Sec.~\ref{sec2-sub: measure diff} describes how we group questions by difficulty level.
-Sec.~\ref{sec2-sub: ppp present} presents and discusses the results of the MMLU, arithmetic, and Persian-QA, which are all multiple-choice tasks.
+Sec.~\ref{sec2-sub: ppp present} presents and discusses the results of 6 iconic multiple-choice tasks with emergent abilities.